-Wessex rapid diagnostic service (RDS)
+Wessex rapid investigation service (RIS)

-The Wessex rapid diagnostic service is a new service, initially launched in Poole but it will be available later in the year across Dorset, Hampshire and the Isle of Wight.
+The Wessex rapid investigation service is a new service, initially launched in Poole but it will be available later in the year across Dorset, Hampshire and the Isle of Wight.
 When a patient has symptoms that are difficult to diagnose but may suggest cancer, their GP can refer them to the new service to be investigated and diagnosed quickly.

-All contact with the rapid diagnostic service will be by telephone, so if you are referred, please make sure your GP knows if you will need help accessing the service.
+All contact with the rapid investigation service will be by telephone, so if you are referred, please make sure your GP knows if you will need help accessing the service.
 The service has different ways of supporting people who find it difficult to use the telephone.
 These include using a telephone translation service, using TextRelay for people who are deaf or talking to patients via a carer or advocate.

 SafeFit - specialist cancer exercise classes

 SafeFit has been designed, in response to the COVID-19 crisis, to support people living with cancer to maintain and improve their physical and mental health and well-being, whilst following government guidelines.
 The service is for people aged 18 years and over living with cancer.

 The service is delivered by CanRehab specialist exercise instructors.